Last updated at Tue, 28 Nov 2023 15:52:13 GMT

 The biggest question in vulnerability management is always, “Where do I start?”
 Every security practitioner today is trying to get their arms around their ecosystem by determining what the most dangerous vulnerabilities are and how to take action on them quickly.
 Traditionally, this has been done using CVSS scores, which rate vulnerabilities on a scale of 0–10 (with 10 being the worst ones).
 But for companies with thousands of potential vulnerabilities flying in every day, there can be a lot that are scored as an 8, 9, or 10, leaving the task of prioritizing and responding to them just as much of a hassle.

-In this post, I’m going to provide a first-hand look at how we quantify the Real Risk Score and how this is helping practitioners worldwide address the top vulnerabilities in their ecosystems.
+In this post, I’m going to provide a first-hand look at how we quantify the Active Risk Score and how this is helping practitioners worldwide address the top vulnerabilities in their ecosystems.

 A multi-factor approach to risk quantification

 How dangerous or threatening a vulnerability is depends on multiple factors, all which should be taken into account when developing a risk score.
 The first factor, of course, is knowing what the CVSS from NIST actually means.
 NIST evaluates each vulnerability according to the following factors: